 Infection of RHE further triggers mRNA expression in keratinocytes, as well as cell release, of cytokines (IL-8, IL-1, IL-1, TNF, TSLP, G-CSF), of protein TNF-stimulated gene 6 (TSG-6) and AMP (human -defensins -2 (hBD2) and -3 (hBD3), S100A7) as respectively revealed by RT-qPCR and ELISA (Figure 2 e-f and Figure S2).
 Conversely, except for transglutaminase-1 which is slightly overexpressed one day after infection, the expression of differentiation markers (filaggrin, involucrin or loricrin) or of TLR2, 5 and 6 exhibits no alteration during infection (Figure S3).
 Expression and release of all factors studied remained unaltered inside RHE exposed to phosphate-buffered saline (PBS) alone or to heat-killed arthroconidia.

-The copy number (CN) for the DEFB4 gene, encoding hBD2, can range from 2 to 12 and has been linked to variations in basal expression levels of hBD2 (Hollox et al., 2003), affording reduced susceptibility to dermatophytosis in patients with high CN (Jaradat et al., 2015).
-The most frequent DEFB4 CN in population being 4, CN below to 4 were considered as “low” and CN greater than 4 as “high” (Jaradat et al., 2013).
-Primary cultured keratinocytes available in our laboratory have been genotyped for DEFB4 CN and data reveal between 3 and 5 CN for this gene (Figure S4).
-Primary keratinocytes strains with low DEFB4 CN (=3) were selected to produce RHE in this study.
+The copy number (CN) for the DEFB4 gene, encoding hBD2, can range from 2 to 12 and is linked to variations in basal expression levels for hBD2 (Hollox et al., 2003).
+High CN in patients affords reduced susceptibility to dermatophytosis (Jaradat et al., 2015).
+The most frequent DEFB4 CN in population being 4, CN under 4 are considered “low” and those over 4 as “high” (Jaradat et al., 2013).
+Eight primary keratinocytes cultured in our laboratory were genotyped to count DEFB4 CN.
+Data reveal between 3 and 5 CN for this gene (Figure S4).
+Keratinocytes with 3 DEFB4 CN were selected for RHE production in this study.

 p38 MAPK inhibitor PD169316 hampers infection of RHE by affecting dermatophytes growth